jamesbaroi/web-app-test/README.md

 # web-app-test
 A web app for testing.

-Testing node-express-mysql app for instance configuration.
+A node-express-mysql app for testing purposes.

 Requirements: